forgxyz/expensifly/README.md

 ### record
 - [ ] option for money in
   - record top line to have a view of cash flow
-- [ ] date accepts str input
-  - popup calendar for one click input?
-  - datepicker
-  - admin panel uses one

 ### view